 Dear Parents, Families, and Community Partners,

-Our program has licensed special education teachers and instructional assistants, a licensed speech pathologist and speech pathologist assistant, registered nurse, and behavior technician who all work together along with additional related service providers to support the students in the Adaptive Life Skills program.
-Together, they help to develop, design, and implement services as outlined in the student’s Individual Education Program (IEP).
+Our program staff includes licensed special education teachers, instructional assistants, a licensed speech pathologist and speech pathologist assistant, a registered nurse, and a behavior technician.
+The ALS staff work alongside additional related service providers to support students in the Adaptive Life Skills program.
+Together, they help to develop, design, and implement services outlined in the student’s Individual Education Program (IEP).

 The Adaptive Life Skills Program provides inclusive school and community instruction for students ages five to twenty-one with significant, multiple disabilities.
 The program emphasizes development of daily living, real life problem solving, and communication skills.
 The program is designed to facilitate the students’ development of maximum independence and quality of life.
 This program is responsible for the following services:

 Specially-designed instruction based on individual student needs and the service provider’s recommended level in natural settings such as the general education and special education classrooms, playground and lunchroom for young children, and the community and job sites for older students.